 A 64 dollar grocery budget can seem daunting, especially in a store like Target.
-With it’s vast array of items, from furniture to gardening items, and clothing (my favorite section), you wouldn’t think that a small grocery budget would work at Target.
+With it’s vast array of items, from furniture to gardening items, and clothing (my favorite section), you wouldn’t think a small grocery budget would work at Target.

 Proteins Come First

-It looks like proteins are the highest price at Target, so they will take up a big chunk of your budget.
+Proteins are the highest price at Target, so they will take up a big chunk of your budget.
 If you shop the meat area first (if you eat meat), then you’ll be able to see how much of your budget will be left once you throw those items into your cart.